-Table 7-18: acLicensePoolApplicationAlarm
+Table 7-25: acLicensePoolApplicationAlarm

-Alarm acLicensePoolApplicationAlarr n
+Alarm acLicensePoolApplicationAlarm

 OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.107

-Description The alarm is sent when the device receives new SBC licenses from the OVOC License Pool and any of the following conditions exist: The device needs to reset or perform a Hitless Upgrade to apply the license.
+Description The alarm is sent when the device receives new SBC licenses from the OVOC License Pool and any of the following conditions exist:

+The device needs to reset or perform a Hitless Upgrade to apply the license.

 The device is currently undergoing a local License Key upgrade.

 Default Severity Major

-Source Varbind Text system0Mo
+Source Varbind system0Mo

-Event Type communicationsAla rm

-Probable Cause New License pool

-Alarm Severity Condition Text Corrective Action

-Major The device has received a new SBC License from the OVOC License Pool, but requires a reset for it to be applied.
+Alarm acLicensePoolApplicationAlarr n Text Event Type communicationsAla rm Probable Cause New License pool Alarm Severity Condition Text Corrective Action Major The device has received a new SBC License from the OVOC License Pool, but requires a reset for it to be applied.
 "License Pool Alarm.
 New license pool allocations received" Perform one of the following actions in the OVOC License Pool to apply the new license: Standalone: Reset the device.
+HA: Apply a Hitless Upgrade or reset the device.
 The device is configured to be managed by the OVOC License Pool, but it is not listed in the License Pool.
 "License pool synchronization failed, Device is not listed in the License Server" Check if the device is expected to be listed in the OVOC License Pool.
 If yes, then add it to the OVOC License Pool.
 If not, then remove the device from the License Pool.

-The device is "License pool Check if the

-Alarm acLicensePoolApplicationAlarn n configured to be managed by the OVOC License Pool and is listed in the License Pool, but not managed by it. synchronization failed, Device is not managed by License Server " device is expected to be managed by the OVOC License Pool.
+The device is configured to be managed by the OVOC License Pool and is listed in the License Pool, but not managed by it.
+"License pool synchronization failed, Device is not managed by License Server " Check if the device is expected to be managed by the OVOC License Pool.
 If yes, then add it to the License Pool.
-If not, then remove the device from the License Pool.
+If not, then remove

+Alarm acLicensePoolApplicationAlarn n the device from the License Pool.
 The device failed to configure the parameters of the OVOC License Pool.
 "Device License pool server configuration failed " Re-send the License Pool from the OVOC License Pool to the device.
 Minor Standalone: The device receives a new SBC License from the License Pool Manager, but the device is undergoing a local License Key upgrade.
+HA: The device receives a new SBC License from the License Pool Manager, but the devices are currently undergoing a local License Key upgrade.
 Standalone: "Local License Key was loaded.
 License Pool requests are ignored until License Key is installed."
+HA: "Local License Key was loaded.
+License Pool requests are ignored until License Key is installed."
 Do one of the following in the License Pool Manager to install the local License Key: Standalone: Reset the device.
+HA: Apply a Hitless Upgrade to the local License Key or reset the device.